 21.6.3 Fees

-Employment service fees are not included in the ESBI residential rates.
+Employment service fees are not included in the ESBI residential or non-residential rates.
 Employment services are invoiced separately.
 The time needed to attend Initial Assessment and Evaluation Plan (IAEP) meetings is paid at $37.50 per meeting.

 Refer to the employment service fees located at the service links above.